jeffz2/Percept_Data_Analysis_App/README.md

 - `window_size`: Window size of data, in days, to train and test the autoregressive model.
 Specified as the total number of days in the sliding window.
 - `outlier_fill_method`: Outlier interpolation method used during processing (Naive, Threshold, Overages).
+- `delta`: Applies a baseline normalization to the R² feature.
+The average of pre-DBS R² values is subtracted from all data points.
+- `ark`: Choose to apply an AR(k) model to fit to the data instead of the default AR(1) model.
+- `lags`: Enter the number of lag terms to use in the model.
+Only applies to the AR(k) model.

 These parameters can be adjusted in the app's settings menu.